emg110/appasa/README.md

 #### This repository uses [Algorand Sandbox](https://gtihub.com/algorand/sandbox) therefore if already have it installed please clone this repo beside it (inside sandbox's upper parent folder).

 ## Thanks and appreciations
-Many many thanks to Jason, Ryan, Russ, Fabrice and all Algoprand & Algorand Foundation team for being willing, welcoming, accepting and guiding.
-Special thanks to Algorand foundation GitCoin bounties admins and moderators for doing a very brave and fruiteful job while being responsive and helpful to participants all the time.
+Many many thanks to Jason, Ryan, Russ, Fabrice and all Algorand & Algorand Foundation team for being willing, welcoming, accepting and guiding.

 ## What does this demo do
 This is very simple yet very powerful demo tool built using pure bash script, goal beautiful command line and TEAL 4 (No SDK used) to serve the purpose of providing a solution to bounty above but in an elegant way to be extendible and re-usable in future for Algorand developers using GOAL and TEAL 4.